authorresponse/authorresponse.github.io/index.md

+## D. Comparison with Text-to-4D methods

-## D. More Ablations on Multi-view Denoise Algorithms
+## E. More Ablations on Multi-view Denoise Algorithms